expanded access

 In general, Terns is not able to provide expanded access to an investigational product that has not yet been studied for a disease or condition.
-As clinical trials progress and we learn more about how our investigational products perform in patients, we will periodically re-evaluate the potential for expanded access.
+As clinical trials progress and we learn more about how our investigational products perform in people, we will periodically re-evaluate the potential for expanded access.
 For more information about our investigational products, see our pipeline page.

 • Documented failure to meet eligibility criteria for any applicable ongoing clinical trials, or inability to participate in any ongoing clinical trials.